GKeppler/SSLightning4Med/README.md

 # SSLightning4Med

-This is the official [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) implementation of my thesis.
+This is the official  [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) implementation of my thesis about semi supervised learning in medical image segmentation.

 ## Installation